-Although the concept may exist in other countries, Japan has given this restorative pastime a distinct name so as to officially validate it.
-The belief that spending time deep in a forest, absorbing its innate peace and tranquility is a long-held tradition in Japan.
-A simple concept, it allows you to appreciate another Japanese experience: komorebi:—the dappled sunlight shining through trees—and what could be more restorative than that?
+Although the concept may exist in other countries, Japan has given this restorative pastime a distinct name to officially validate it.
+The belief that spending time deep in a forest absorbing its innate peace and tranquility is a long-held tradition in Japan.
+A simple concept, it allows you to appreciate another Japanese experience: komorebi: the dappled sunlight shining through trees—and what could be more restorative than that?

 2. Achieve peace with Shinto and Buddhist practices

 Practiced for centuries in Japan, Buddhism carries plenty of soul-enhancing traditions which offer a form of spiritual peace.
 The four main schools in Japan are Pure Land, Nichiren, Shingon and Zen Buddhism.
 And while they have not always been accepted readily, today over 75% of Japanese people practice some kind of Buddhist traditions.
 Whether you identify as Buddhist, Shinto or neither, there are plenty of ways to experience the culture and learn some of the traditional practices, as both are renowned for being open and welcoming newcomers.

 If you’re looking for a place to unwind, temples offer a refuge from the outside world as well as an opportunity to experience meditation.
 The Zen rock gardens of Buddhist temples are particularly relaxing as they are designed to aid meditation about the meaning of life.
 Designed to imitate the concept of nature (but not its literal appearance), the gardens are miniature landscapes best viewed from outside, and feature arranged rocks and gravel designs which imitate the ripples of water.
 Originating in Kyoto, the gardens are now found across Japan, and the most famous is Ryoanji, with a garden said to contain 15 rocks which are impossible to see all at once.

 The Shikoku Pilgrimage